The traditional U.S. gateway to Asia

 - To Shanghai-Pudong, China Eastern and United each have a daily nonstop.

 - To Chengdu, in China's western Sichuan Province, United has a 3-times-per-week nonstop.
 United also flies a 3-a-week nonstop to Xi'an in central Shaanxi Province - but this route will be discontinued in 2018.

 - Guangzhou is reached daily by China Southern; 4 flights per week are nonstop, and the other 3 stop in Wuhan, capital of central China's Hubei Province.

-- Hong Kong enjoys twice-daily nonstops on Cathay Pacific, plus a daily nonstop each on United and Singapore Airlines.
+- Hong Kong enjoys twice-daily nonstops on Cathay Pacific, plus a daily nonstop each on United and Singapore Airlines, and new nonstop service on Hong Kong Airlines starting in March 2018.

 - To Taipei, China Airlines and United each offer daily nonstops; EVA Air flies it twice-daily.